Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 “Enjoy the shore, enjoy this beautiful weather but stay out of the water,” New Jersey Gov. Phil Murphy said Tuesday.

-Off the coast of Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) later this week.
+Off Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) later this week.
 But the biggest threat is along the barrier islands of North Carolina’s Outer Banks where evacuations have been ordered.
-At least one town asked residents to secure their trash cans so they don’t float or blow away.
+One town asked residents to secure their trash cans so they don’t float or blow away.

-It continued to lash the Turks and Caicos Islands on Tuesday, where government services were suspended a day earlier and residents were ordered to stay home, along with parts of the Bahamas before it’s expected to turn toward Bermuda and the U.S.
+It continued to lash the Turks and Caicos Islands on Tuesday, where government services were suspended a day earlier and residents were ordered to stay home, along with parts of the Bahamas before its expected turn toward Bermuda and the U.S.

 Rough ocean conditions already have been seen along the U.S. coast — at least 60 swimmers were rescued from rip currents Monday at Wrightsville Beach, near Wilmington, North Carolina.

-The biggest swells along the East Coast are expected to develop Wednesday and last into Thursday.
+The biggest swells along the East Coast are expected over the coming two days.

-Two years ago, Hurricane Lee grew with surprising speed while barreling offshore through the Atlantic, unleashing violent storms and rip currents up and down the seaboard.

-On the Outer Banks, local leaders said Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
-Mandatory evacuations were ordered on Hatteras and Ocracoke Islands, and more than 1,800 people had left Ocracoke by ferry since Monday.
+On the Outer Banks, Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
+Mandatory evacuations were ordered on Hatteras and Ocracoke Islands.
+More than 1,800 people had left Ocracoke by ferry since Monday.

-North Carolina Gov. Josh Stein warned residents along the coast to be prepared in case they need to evacuate and declared a state of emergency on Tuesday in advance of the storm.
-Bulldozers were busy shoring up the dunes, and on Hatteras, the owners of a pier removed a few planks, hoping the storm surge will pass through without tearing up the structure.
+North Carolina Gov. Josh Stein warned residents along the coast to be prepared in case they need to evacuate and declared a state of emergency on Tuesday.
+Bulldozers shored up the dunes, and on Hatteras, the owners of a pier removed a few planks, hoping the storm surge will pass through without tearing up the structure.

-Holly Andrzejewski, who just bought a bed-and-breakfast on Hatteras Island with her husband, said they spent the last few days bringing in all the outdoor furniture and making sure there were generators, extra water and flashlights.

-“It's just one of those things where you know this is always a possibility and it could happen, and you just make the best out of it.
-Otherwise you wouldn’t live at the beach,” she said.
+Most residents decided to stay even though memories are still fresh of Hurricane Dorian in 2019 when 7 feet (2.1 meters) of water swamped Ocracoke, said Randal Mathews, who serves as a county commissioner.

+Tom Newsom, who run fishing charters on Hatteras, said he’s lived there almost 40 years and never evacuated, and wasn’t going to this time either.

+Bryan Philips, who also lives on the island, said he’d evacuate if they were getting a direct hit.
+He expects the roads will be open by the weekend to make sure one of the last summer weekends isn’t lost.

+“That’s their main concern: getting tourists back on the island as soon as possible,” said Philips.

-The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic Ocean are increasingly vulnerable to storm surges.
+The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic are increasingly vulnerable to storm surges.
 There are concerns that parts of the main highway could be washed out, leaving some routes impassible for days.
+And dozens of beach homes already worn down from chronic beach erosion and the loss of protective dunes could be at risk, said David Hallac, superintendent of the Cape Hatteras National Seashore.

 Farther south, no evacuations had been ordered, but some beach access points were closed as forecasts call for water levels up to 3 feet (1 meter) over normal high tides for several days.